 Creating up to 220 family-wage construction jobs directly and supporting other jobs by increasing business activity among local hotels and motels, grocery stores, gas stations, restaurants, equipment rentals, materials suppliers, and similar businesses.

 Paying more than $30 million to local landowners over the life of the project through annual lease payments, easement agreements, and good neighbor agreements, resulting in a consistent stream of revenue that can protect against fluctuating commodity prices and help maintain family farms.

 Being an active participant in the local community by developing meaningful relationships that translate into long-term partnerships with local organizations, schools, and community members.

 ConnectGen has identified the South Ripley community for solar development because of its proximity to the existing transmission system, a compatible solar resource, and favorable site suitability with limited design constraints.
-Additionally, the project will use the existing transmission system in Chautauqua County and will not require the construction of a new high voltage transmission line.
+The project will use the existing transmission system in Chautauqua County and will not require the construction of a new high voltage transmission line.

 ConnectGen expects to use 1,250 to 1,500 acres to host project infrastructure, and the project will be located wholly within the town boundaries of Ripley.

 Below are the ways in which we will minimize potential environmental impacts of the project.

-Develop a Stormwater Pollution Prevention Plan that outlines plans for sediment and erosion controls to manage any stormwater discharged from the project site
+Created a Stormwater Pollution Prevention Plan, including controls for sediment and erosion to manage any stormwater discharged from the site

 Work with state and federal agencies and stakeholders to ensure that potential environmental impacts are fully considered, minimized, and mitigated

-Conduct a noise impact assessment to develop mitigation recommendations to ensure that the project meets applicable sound limits
+Completed a noise impact assessment and developed mitigation measures to ensure that the project meets applicable sound limits

 Implement financial securities that will guarantee responsible decommissioning and restoration at the end of the project’s life